AJV304/Thesis/README.md

 ## Ethics and Privacy
 Ethics approval for this study was obtained from the Faculty of Social Sciences at Utrecht University under number #25-1980.
 Since the data for this study was simulated, there are no privacy concerns.

+## License
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+This license allows people to share, distribute and build upon my work as long as proper attribution is given, and any derivative work is released under the same license.
+This ensure open availability of future work.

+## Correspondence and Responsibility
+This archive will indefinitely be publicly available on GitHub.
+Correspondence and responsibility should be directed at (Anna Vijlbrief)[https://orcid.org/0009-0004-9553-5493].